 Skillet Spiced Chickpeas

-Roasted chickpeas are all the rage as a snack, but I’m reluctant to heat up an oven for 1 1/2 cups of chickpeas, if nothing else being baked!
-I also find that oven roasting chickpeas can dry them out, and occasionally even make them explode.
-I’ve had better luck with skillet roasting, which gives me good flavor and texture every time.
-These are good eaten out of hand as a snack, in place of far more caloric nuts, make a tasty salad topping, as well.
+Roasted chickpeas are all the rage as a snack, but I’m reluctant to heat up an oven for a can’s worth of chickpeas, if nothing else being baked!
+Oven roasting chickpeas can also dry them out, occasionally even making them explode.
+I’ve had better luck with skillet toasting, which yields good flavor and texture every time.
+These are good eaten out of hand as an appetizer or snack in place of far more caloric nuts.
+These disappear quickly, so if you’re serving a larger or hungrier crowd, double the recipe and use a larger skillet.
+They make a tasty salad topping, too.

 - 1 teaspoon olive oil